Zafar Khan (Delhi Sultanate)

 Hizabruddin, better known by his title Zafar Khan, was a general of the Delhi Sultanate ruler Alauddin Khalji.
-He held charge of Multan, Samana, and Sivistan, Sindh at various times during Alauddin's reign.
+He held charge of Multan, Samana, and Sivistan at various times during Alauddin's reign.

 Associated with Alauddin since the latter's days as a governor of Kara, Zafar Khan led a major division of Alauddin's army from Kara to Delhi after Alauddin assassinated his predecessor Jalaluddin in 1296.
 Along with Alauddin's brother Ulugh Khan, he led the army that invaded Multan to eliminate the surviving members of Jalaluddin's family.

 Zafar Khan, along with Ulugh Khan, probably led the Delhi army that inflicted a crushing defeat on the Chagatai Mongol invaders at Jaran Manjur in 1298.
 Later that year, Alauddin dispatched Zafar Khan to recapture Sivistan, which had been occupied by Mongol invaders.
-Zafar Khan decisively defeated the invaders, and took their leader to Delhi as a prisoner.
+Zafar Khan decisively defeated the invaders and took their leader to Delhi as a prisoner.
 In 1299, he was killed in the Battle of Kili against the Mongol invaders led by Qutlugh Khwaja.
 Before being killed in action, he inflicted heavy casualties on the Mongols, which was an important factor in the subsequent Mongol retreat.
-However, his legacy was not recognized in the Sultanate's chronicles, as he had disobeyed Alauddin's orders in recklessly attacking the Mongols during the battle.
+However, his legacy was not recognized in the Sultanate's chronicles, as he had disobeyed Alauddin by recklessly attacking the Mongols during the battle, ignoring the order to hold his position until Alauddin's instruction.

 Early career

 Little is known about the early life of Hizabruddin Zafar Khan.
-He was not a Turk and was likely an Indian Muslim.
-The 15th century chronicler, Yahya, says that his original name was Yusuf, and also that he was a son of a sister of Alauddin.
-The 16th century chronicler `Abd al-Qadir Bada'uni) calls him Badruddin instead of Hizabruddin.
+He was not a Turk and was possibly an Indian Muslim.
+The 15th century chronicler, Yahya bin Ahmad Sirhindi, says that his original name was Yusuf, and also that he was a son of a sister of Alauddin.
+The 16th century chronicler ʽAbd al-Qadir Badayuni) calls him Badruddin instead of Hizabruddin.

 Zafar Khan led Alauddin's forces even before Alauddin became the Sultan of Delhi.
 After Alauddin assassinated his predecessor Jalaluddin at Kara, Zafar Khan led one of Alauddin's two contingents that marched to Delhi.
 The first contingent was headed by Alauddin and Nusrat Khan; Zafar Khan headed the second contingent that arrived in Delhi via Koil (modern Aligarh).

 After taking control of the throne in Delhi, Alaudidn appointed Zafar Khan as Ariz-i-Mumalik (Minister of War).